mhezarei/bittorrent-python/README.md

 - `torrent -setMode download <filename>` to start downloading a file.
 - `torrent exit` to exit the network.

-The submitted report of this project is also added under the name `Computer Networks Final Project Report.pdf` which contains the complete explanation of this program and is written in persian.

 ## More
+`project_files/` contains two files: the project explanation and the project report which is a complete guide of how this program works.
+Both written in persian.

 These are some improvements that **might** be done in the future:
 - Adding Documentation.
 - Not every node has the full file, so we need to assign the uploaders their